Also see these tips -

 • Back in the Customize Settings dialog (see image below), select

 (i.e., click on) the keyboard to which you want to assign the macro (here, the <Auto-Save Keyboard>)

 [Notice that when you select the new keyboard: (1) the name appears

 under the current template's filename (e.g., wp17US), and (2) a new

-button appears that lets you Delete the new keyboard when you no longer
+button appears that lets you Delete the new keyboard when or if you no longer

 • The Keyboard Shortcuts dialog opens (left side shown below).